Graduate Studies at the School of Dental Medicine

-Individual students enrolled in an advanced education program, whether or not a master’s degree is involved, may be required to take courses beyond the general requirements set forth by the department in order to complete the program.
+Individual students enrolled in an advanced education program, whether or not a master’s degree is involved, may be required to take courses beyond the general requirements set forth by the department to complete the program.
 In such instances, the student must be notified in writing by the department chair, with a copy filed in the Office of Graduate Studies of the School of Dental Medicine.

 A minimum cumulative grade point average of 2.75 is required for good standing in a graduate program for all courses taken for graduate credit (excluding those graded Satisfactory/Unsatisfactory or Pass/No Pass).

 The associate dean for graduate studies reviews student performance and may recommend a course of action to the Committee on Graduate Studies.
 The committee may require remedial work, place a student on academic review or probation, set conditions for continuation in the student’s course of study or program, and may require withdrawal for failure to meet the academic standards set by the department or school.
-A student who receives a grade deemed unsatisfactory in any course is placed on probation and must remove himself or herself from probation within a time period specified by the committee.
+A student who receives a grade deemed unsatisfactory in any course is placed on probation and must remove themself from probation within a time period specified by the committee.
 It is expected that removal from probation will ordinarily require repetition of the course with an acceptable grade or the successful completion of work deemed equivalent by the student’s advisory committee and the departmental chair.

-In this regard, a student may be separated from the university for any one of the following reasons:
+In this regard, a student may be separated from the University for any one of the following reasons:

-In calculating the grade point average, all courses for which quality points are given are counted, including courses which may be required to be repeated.
+In calculating the grade point average, all courses for which quality points are given are counted, including courses required to be repeated.
 In addition, on the recommendation of the student’s department, and with due process, the School of Dental Medicine may suspend or separate a student from the university for failure to maintain appropriate standards of conduct and integrity in discharging their responsibilities.
 Academic failure, moral delinquency, gross misconduct, or failure to meet the specific conditions of probation or academic review is sufficient reason for requiring withdrawal from the school.

-The minimum requirements for the master’s degree in the School of Dental Medicine are 36 semester hours of course work, including six or more semester hours of thesis/equivalent registration, and the submission of an accepted thesis.
+The minimum requirements for the master’s degree in the School of Dental Medicine are 36 semester hours of course work, including six or more semester hours of thesis/equivalent registration, and the submission of an acceptable thesis.
 Individual departments may require additional semester hours of specific course work and/or thesis.
 Not less than 24 semester hours may be at the 500 level or higher.

-A candidate for a Master of Science in Dentistry degree must make application for the degree to the Office of Graduate Studies of the School of Dental Medicine no later than three months before the commencement at which the degree is expected.
+A candidate for a Master of Science in Dentistry degree must make an application for the degree to the Office of Graduate Studies of the School of Dental Medicine no later than three months before the commencement at which the degree is expected.